savagesteel/d1-file-formats/PC-Mac/DUN.md

 {TILE INDEX} = {INCREMENTED TILE INDEX} - 1
 ```

-When `{INCREMENTED TILE INDEX}` is equal to 0 the default floor tile is used.
+When `{INCREMENTED TILE INDEX}` is equal to 0 the default floor tile is used and might be changed if it is not a complete map.

 ### 4.2 `{ITEMS LAYER}`